Islam in Spain: Relations between Islam and the State

 In Spain, Islam is considered a minority though "deep-rooted" religion together with Judaism, the Evangelic Church, the Church of Jesus Christ of Latter-day Saints, the Jehovah's Witnesses, Buddhism and the Eastern Orthodox Church.
 In this sense, the Spanish state established a legal framework for the accommodation of those remarkable religions within the legal framework of cooperative church-state relations.
-Until now, just the Jewish, the Evangelic and the Muslim communities have signed a formal Agreement with the state.
+As of now, just the Jewish, the Evangelic and the Muslim communities have signed a formal Agreement with the state.